Christianity and Judaism: Inter-faith relationship

 By the end of the first millennium, the Jewish population in the Christian lands had been decimated, expelled, forced into conversion or worse.
 Only a few small and scattered communities survived.

 There have also been non-coercive outreach and missionary efforts such as the Church of England's Ministry Among Jewish People, founded in 1809.

 For Martin Buber, Judaism and Christianity were variations on the same theme of messianism.
 Buber made this theme the basis of a famous definition of the tension between Judaism and Christianity:

 Pre-messianically, our destinies are divided.
 Now to the Christian, the Jew is the incomprehensibly obdurate man who declines to see what has happened; and to the Jew, the Christian is the incomprehensibly daring man who affirms in an unredeemed world that its redemption has been accomplished.
 This is a gulf which no human power can bridge.

 The Nazi Party was known for its persecution of Christian Churches; many of them, such as the Protestant Confessing Church and the Catholic Church, as well as Quakers and Jehovah's Witnesses, aided and rescued Jews who were being targeted by the régime.

 Following the Holocaust, attempts have been made to construct a new Jewish-Christian relationship of mutual respect for differences, through the inauguration of the interfaith body the Council of Christians and Jews in 1942 and International Council of Christians and Jews.
 The Seelisberg Conference in 1947 established 10 points relating to the sources of Christian antisemitism.
 The ICCJ's "Twelve points of Berlin" sixty years later aim to reflect a recommitment to interreligious dialogue between the two communities.

+Pope Paul VI wrote that "the Jewish people, who still retain the religion of the Old Testament, ... are indeed worthy of our respect and love".
 Pope John Paul II and the Catholic Church have "upheld the Church's acceptance of the continuing and permanent election of the Jewish people" as well as a reaffirmation of the covenant between God and the Jews.
-In December 2015, the Vatican released a 10,000-word document that, among other things, stated that Catholics should work with Jews to fight antisemitism.
+In December 2015, the Vatican released a 10,000-word document which, among other things, stated that Catholics should work with Jews to fight antisemitism.